Link aggregation: Broadband

-Broadband bonding is a type of channel bonding that refers to aggregation of multiple channels at OSI layers at level four or above.
+Broadband bonding is a type of channel bonding that refers to the aggregation of multiple channels at OSI layers at level four or above.
 Channels bonded can be wired links such as a T-1 or DSL line.
 Additionally, it is possible to bond multiple cellular links for an aggregated wireless bonded link.

 Other bonding methodologies reside at lower OSI layers, requiring coordination with telecommunications companies for implementation.
 Broadband bonding, because it is implemented at higher layers, can be done without this coordination.
-An implementation would include some form of multipath protocol (e.g. multipath TCP) that encapsulates the traffic to a server with higher bandwidth.
+An implementation would include some form of multipath protocol (e.g., multipath TCP) that encapsulates the traffic to a server with higher bandwidth.

 Commercial implementations of broadband channel bonding include: